 Just around the corner from Canary Wharf tube station, stepping onto Iberica’s La Terraza is akin to stepping into Spain.

 Enjoy a wonderful selection of tapas and pinchos whilst surrounded by beautiful contemporary design.
-Definitely give the cured meats a try and ask your waiter for the best wine pairing.
+Definitely give the cured meat selection or selection of artisan cheeses a try and ask your waiter for the best wine pairing.

 Market Halls Canary Wharf